takovaci/RainyHills/README.md

 #Changelog

 0.0.1 (27.2.2017)

--first version for deployment
+- first version for deployment
--added some Junit test to rainyhills.wsc module.
+- added some Junit test to rainyhills.wsc module.